-Bacon Wrapped Jalapeno Popper Stuffed Chicken is the dinner that dreams are made of.
-Creamy and cheesy stuffed jalapenos are stuffed into juicy chicken breasts and then lovingly wrapped in salty bacon.
-Slow smoked for maximum flavor and basted with homemade BBQ sauce, this is a jalapeno popper like you’ve never had it before.
+Bacon Wrapped Jalapeno Popper Chicken is the food that dreams are made of.
+Creamy and cheesy stuffed jalapenos are wrapped in juicy chicken breasts and salty bacon.
+It’s then slow smoked for maximum flavor and basted with homemade BBQ sauce for a jalapeno popper like you’ve never had before.

-Todd (my husband) and I first had a dish really similar to this at a restaurant called Pork Belly’s in his little hometown.
-We ordered the “Chicken Bomb” as they called it, and stared with eyes wide as the waitress brought this beautiful bacon wrapped gift to our table.
-Once we sliced it open and all of that glorious, gooey cream cheese came spilling out of the popper, I knew this was one that I would be recreating at home.
-Here’s how I made my bacon wrapped jalapeno popper stuffed chicken!
+My husband and I first had a dish similar to this at a restaurant called Pork Belly’s in his small hometown.
+We ordered the “Chicken Bomb,” and stared with eyes wide as the waitress brought this beautiful bacon wrapped gift to our table.
+Once we sliced it open and all of that glorious, gooey cream cheese came spilling out of the popper, I knew this was a recipe I would be recreating at home.

 Jalapeno Popper Chicken Recipe